HollyGoodman/de-interview-tasks/README.txt

 - Create the preprocessed dataset ready for analysis

 - Using the prepared dataset, answer the following questions (you may wish to present the answers in a BI tool of your choice):

 	- Which sales rep generated the most revenue?
-	- How much (in GBP) did O'Reilly-Braun buy over the period?
+	- How much (in GBP) did "Hackett, Gutmann and Schmitt" buy over the period?
-	- How much (in GBP) was spent on the following skew: EXOB69C38TH
+	- How much (in GBP) was spent on the following product code: EXOB69C38TH
+	- What category of product has the highest margin?
+	- What is the total product revenue over the period?

+	- Discuss how you have joined the datasets together
+	- What are the best techniques for replacing null values in this dataset?
+	- What are the best techniques for removing duplicates in this dataset?
+	- What are the best techniques to ensure consistency of formatting in this dataset?